What’s up Phys Ed Family!

 It helps to give them (and me) a visual of what we are trying to teach them and what the goal of our program is.

-On the Bench in PE Worksheet
+On the Bench in PE Note Home

 This is my system for communicating with parents when students forget tennis shoes, get injured or go to time out.